tigerchen52/LOVE/README.md

 cd extrinsic/rnn_ner
 python main.py
 ```
-After, you can see score like this:
+After, you can see scores like this:
 ```
 accuracy:  95.35%; precision:  83.83%; recall:  76.03%; FB1:  79.74
 test acc on test set: 79.74